Last edit: 09/01/2026

 The risk of a person being trapped inside the area can be reduced with other methods: for example, with the use of personal keys the operator has to keep with himself.

-When you build your control panel, always ask the colleague who did the risk assessment if the reset buttons have to be routed to a Safety PLC and never give for granted that it is not necessary
+When you build your control panel, always ask the colleague who did the risk assessment if the reset buttons have to be routed to a Safety PLC and never give for granted that it is not necessary.

-Finally, we point out that in IEC 62046 in paragraph 5.6 there is the following note:
+Finally, we point out that IEC 62046, in paragraph 5.6, states that:

 Resetting a restart interlock of an ESPE application is always a safety-related function.
 Measures shall be provided to reduce the probability of the restart interlock being reset by a transient or steady-state fault condition.
 Such measures can in clude, for example, requiring both a rising and falling edge signal within a defined time (e.g. between 150 ms and 4 s) from a manually actuated reset device.